GoogleChrome/web.dev/src/site/content/en/blog/user-preference-media-features-headers/index.md

 ---
 title: User preference media features client hints headers
 subhead:
-  The new `Sec-CH-Prefers-Color-Scheme` client hint header allows sites to obtain the user's color scheme preferences optionally at request time, allowing servers to inline the right CSS and therefore avoid a flash of incorrect color theme.
+  The `Sec-CH-Prefers-Color-Scheme` client hint header allows sites to obtain the user's color scheme preferences optionally at request time, allowing servers to inline the right CSS and therefore avoid a flash of incorrect color theme.
 authors: